cubefs/cubefs/README.md

 ## Overview

-ChubaoFS (储宝文件系统 in Chinese) is a cloud-native storage platform that provides both POSIX-compliant and S3-compatible interfaces.
+CubeFS (储宝文件系统 in Chinese) is a cloud-native storage platform that provides both POSIX-compliant and S3-compatible interfaces.
 It is hosted by the [Cloud Native Computing Foundation](https://cncf.io) (CNCF) as a [sandbox](https://www.cncf.io/sandbox-projects/) project.

-ChubaoFS has been commonly used as the underlying storage infrastructure for online applications, database or data processing services and machine learning jobs orchestrated by Kubernetes.
+CubeFS has been commonly used as the underlying storage infrastructure for online applications, database or data processing services and machine learning jobs orchestrated by Kubernetes.
 An advantage of doing so is to separate storage from compute - one can scale up or down based on the workload and independent of the other, providing total flexibility in matching resources to the actual storage and compute capacity required at any given time.

-Some key features of ChubaoFS include:
+Some key features of CubeFS include:

 - Scale-out metadata management